Frozen Yogurt Trip Turns Deadly: Support Surges For Jersey Shore Teen Car Crash Victims

 The speeding driver who struck them -- Michael Pillarella, 26, of Manahawkin -- was slapped with new charges of aggravated manslaughter, vehicular homicide after Palmieri died of her injuries Tuesday, authorities said.

-A GoFundMe for Gianna's family had raised more than $4,700 as of Wednesday morning, while another for Kaitlyn and her family had raised $13,000.
+A GoFundMe for Gianna's family had raised more than $5,100 as of Wednesday, while another for Kaitlyn and her family had raised $13,600.

 Pillarella was driving north on Radio Road near Baltusrol Court in Little Egg Harbor at about 9:45 p.m. on Jan.
 30 when he lost control of his car on a curve, crossed over the center line and struck the southbound vehicle carrying the teens -- Kaitlyn behind the wheel, authorities said.